 If college students and their families have seen their finances significantly change due to the pandemic, economic factors, or other reasons, there are steps they can take.
 For example, students can appeal the financial aid award letters that they receive from their schools, which could result in more financial assistance with school.

 “It’s not something that a lot of students, parents, or guardians are aware of that can be done,” Averdick said.
 “Appealing a financial aid award letter can be particularly helpful during this COVID-19-impacted economic environment, where FAFSA information that has been filled out on past years’ finances may not be applicable this year if there’s been an event like a job loss.”

 Staying on top of money matters may help students manage financial anxiety.
 Resources like on-campus counselors and advisors, as well as digital tools like Wells Fargo’s Get College Ready, are available.

 6 money tips for college students

-Here are six tips for parents to help college students establish good money management habits, according to Wells Fargo Virtual Channels.
+Here are six tips to help college students establish good money management habits.

 1. Other fees may apply, and it is possible for the account to have a negative balance.
 Please see the Wells Fargo Consumer Account Fee and Information Schedule and Deposit Account Agreement for details.